Many-body quantum teleportation via operator spreading in the traversable wormhole protocol

 Having defined an initial pure state, we now implement the circuit starting from the top left of the two-sided implementation and proceeding counter-clockwise (Fig.~\ref{fig:one-sided}).
-The circuit consists of three successive applications of $U$ or $U^\dagger$, interspersed with a swap gate exchanging the `teleported' subsystem A of $U$ with the ancillary qubit(s), and operations $\hat{V}_i = e^{i g o_i \hat{O}_i / K}$ determined by the initial state of the `measured' qubits.
-The outcome of the circuit is an EPR measurement between the ancilla qubit and subsystem A.
+The circuit consists of three successive applications of $U$ or $U^\dagger$, interspersed with a swap gate exchanging subsystem A with the ancillary qubit(s), and operations $\hat{V}_i = e^{i g o_i \hat{O}_i / K}$ determined by the initial state of the `measured' qubits.
+The outcome of the circuit is an EPR measurement between the ancilla qubit and subsystem A (black arrows).

-Compared to the two-sided implementation, the only practical drawback of the one-sided implementation is the additional overhead associated with summing over the initial states of the $N-K$ unmeasured qubits~\footnote{Note that averaging over the $K$ measured qubits should not be considered overhead because it would also be required in the two-sided variant.}.
-Crucially, this does not yield an exponential overhead as the sum can be approximated through sampling, requiring a number of realizations that is quadratic in the desired fidelity.
-Perhaps even simpler, the same result can computed `physically' by initializing the qubits in a maximally mixed state instead.
-In either case, for measuring operator size it is most accurate to take $K \approx N$, in which case the overhead is negligible.

-A more philosophical difference is that the one-sided implementation no longer performs teleportation, but rather prepares an EPR pair from an otherwise scrambled, many-body system.
-Specifically, we know that upon swapping out, subsystem A is maximally entangled with the remaining qubits whenever the unitary, $U$, is scrambling; the one-sided circuit then acts to distill this entanglement into an output EPR pair.
-This connection has been noted in gravity, where the one-sided protocol can be interpreted as distilling the partner operators of emitted Hawking radiation~\cite{yoshida2019observer,yoshida2019firewalls} or observing behind the horizon in the SYK model~\cite{kourkoulou2017pure}.
+As one can see in Fig.~\ref{fig:one-sided}, the one-sided implementation no longer performs teleportation, but rather prepares an EPR pair from an otherwise scrambled, many-body system.
+Specifically, we know that upon swapping out, subsystem A is maximally entangled with the remaining qubits whenever the unitary, $U$, is scrambling; the one-sided circuit distills this entanglement into an output EPR pair.
+This connection has been noted in gravity, where similar one-sided protocols can be interpreted as distilling the partner operators of emitted Hawking radiation~\cite{yoshida2019observer,yoshida2019firewalls} or observing behind the horizon in the SYK model~\cite{kourkoulou2017pure}.